 Inflation is an economic trend in which prices for goods and services rise over time.
 The Federal Reserve uses different price indexes to track inflation and determine how to shape monetary policy.

 Generally speaking, the Fed targets a 2% annual inflation rate as measured by pricing indexes, including the Consumer Price Index.
 Historically, though, the inflation rate has been about 3.3%.

 Rising demand for goods and services can trigger inflation when there’s an imbalance in supply.
 This is known as demand-pull inflation.

 Cost-push inflation occurs when the price of commodities rises, pushing up the price of goods or services that rely on those commodities.

 Asking whether inflation is bad isn’t the right lens for this economic factor.
 Inflation can have both pros and cons for consumers and investors.
 Understanding the potential effects of inflation can maximize the positives while minimizing the negatives.

 💡 Quick Tip: How do you decide if a certain trading platform or app is right for you?
 Ideally, the investment platform you choose offers the features that you need for your investment goals or strategy, e.g., an easy-to-use interface, data analysis, educational tools.

 Is Inflation Good or Bad?

-Answering the question of whether inflation is good or bad means knowing more why inflation matters so much.
-The Federal Reserve takes an interest in inflation because of how it relates to the broader economic and monetary policy.
+Answering the question of whether inflation is good or bad means understanding why inflation matters so much.
+The Federal Reserve takes an interest in inflation because it relates to broader economic and monetary policy.

 Some level of inflation in an economy is normal, and an indication that the economy is continuing to grow.
 While inflation has remained relatively low over the past decade, it has historically seen the most change during or right after recessions.